dendinho-e-bolinha/travel-agency/README.md

 This repository is for archival and educational purposes only.

-If you don't understand some part of the code or anything else in this repo, feel free to ask (although I may not understand it myself anymore).
+If you don't understand some part of the code or anything else in this repo, feel free to ask (although we may not understand it anymore).

 Keep in mind that this repo is public.
 If you copy any code and use it in your school projects you may be flagged for plagiarism by automated tools.